Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Is Staking v0.2 non-custodial?

-Yes, the Chainlink Staking smart contracts in v0.2 will remain non-custodial, meaning stakers always have complete control over their staked LINK, which cannot be withdrawn by any other entity.
-Any future migration from v0.2 to a new Staking version will continue to involve a manual migration from stakers, similar to v0.1.
+Yes, the Chainlink Staking smart contracts in v0.2 are non-custodial, meaning stakers have complete control over their staked LINK position, which cannot be withdrawn by any other entity.
+Withdrawals of staked LINK can only be initiated by signing an onchain transaction using the original private key used to stake.
+Any future migration from v0.2 to a new Staking version will involve a manual migration from stakers, similar to v0.1.

 Can the v0.2 contracts be upgraded?